 Use the Deadsnakes PPA on Launchpad for Ubuntu 24.04 LTS and 22.04 LTS.
 It does not publish builds for Ubuntu 26.04 LTS, so use the Ubuntu repositories there.
 The commands below are the same for 24.04 and 22.04:

-Add the Deadsnakes PPA and install packages
+Add the Deadsnakes PPA and Install Python 3.13

 Install the repository helper and GPG tooling if your minimal system lacks them: